harperreed/modest-chat/README.md

 This version is the same kind of example, but from twilio.
 Again, it is refactored to work out we want it.

+## TODO

+* authentication
+* clean up design
+* rainbows
+* make room handling be based on URL

 ---

-## Running the functions locally
+## Running the locally

-to run the functions locally, you need to place the following into the `.runtimeconfig.json` file.
+to run the locally, you need to place the following into the `.runtimeconfig.json` file in your functions dir.

     {